sav-che/TL-2/Authors/Rauwenhoff, Nicolaas Willem Pieter {std. Rauwenh.}.md

-> [!cite] BHL link: this entry starts at [page 593](https://www.biodiversitylibrary.org/item/103624#page/607/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 593](https://www.biodiversitylibrary.org/page/33190064) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Rauwenhoff, Nicolaas Willem Pieter (1826-1909), Dutch botanist; Dr. phil.; lecturer at the medical college of Rotterdam and high school teacher ib.
 1860-1871; professor of botany and director of the botanical garden at Utrecht (succeeding F.A.W.
-Miquel) 1871-1896; first Dutch professor of botany to teach plant physiology. (*Rauwenh.*).
+Miquel) 1871-1896; first Dutch professor of botany to teach plant physiology.
+**Abbreviated name**: *Rauwenh.*

 #### Herbarium and types